 On 26 September, The Paris Appeals Court requested further information from the ICTR stating that it could not make a decision on the basis of the information provided.

-On 20 November 2007, the ICTR decided to decline jurisdiction over this affair in favour of the French judicial authorities.
+On 20 November 2007, the ICTR decided to decline jurisdiction over this case in favour of the French judicial authorities.

-On 20 February 2008, the French authorities agreed to try Munyeshkaya and Bucyibaruta in France.
-Both suspects were arrested, then released them under judicial supervision for the time of the investigation.
+On 20 February 2008, the French authorities agreed to try Munyeshyaka and Bucyibaruta in France.
+Both suspects were arrested, and subsequently released under judicial supervision for the time of the investigation.

-On 19 August 2014, it was confirmed in the report by the Mechanism for International Criminal Tribunals, that the judicial inquiry into Munyeshkaya, led by France, was in its final phase.
+On 19 August 2014, it was confirmed in the report by the Mechanism for International Criminal Tribunals, that the judicial inquiry into Munyeshyaka, led by France, was in its final phase.

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.